 Prayer Warriors in the Bible

 One woman who contended in prayer was Hannah.
-She is famously known as the mother of the prophet Samuel.
+She is famously known as the mother of the prophet and judge Samuel.
 But her story is so much than just being his mother.

 Hannah went up to the temple at Shiloh to sacrifice to the Lord and to pray for a child.
 Hannah was childless and her co-wife ridiculed her daily because of it.
 Hannah would cry because she had prayed for years and had not seen any results.